What Do Apartment Inspections Look For? The Essential Checklist You Need

 What Do City Inspectors Look For in Apartments?

-Municipal or code inspectors will check building‑wide compliance: fire codes, health codes (mold, pests, air quality), structural code adherence, and safe egress for all units.
+City or code inspectors will check if the building follows all rules.
+They will look at fire codes, health codes (like mold, pests, and air quality), structural codes, and safe exits for all units.

 Some properties must undergo local mandated inspections or licensing checks.